assetkita/digital-signature/README.md

 - after-sign (after user has been signed)
 - after-review (after user has been reviewed)

-Testing
+## Testing

 The tests are written with `phpunit`.

+Please provide a `.env.testing` file in root package directory with contents same as `.env.example` before running test command.

 You can run the tests from the root of the project directory with the following command.

 ```bash
 vendor/bin/phpunit